Elly-otieno/pawsome-gallery/README.md

 ### API Used

-We’re utilizing the **Dog CEO API** to retrieve breed data and images.
+I am utilizing the **Dog CEO API** to retrieve breed data and images.
 Here are the key endpoints:

 - **Breeds List**: `https://dog.ceo/api/breeds/list/all` - Fetches all available breeds.
 - **Breed Images**: `https://dog.ceo/api/breed/{breed}/images` - Fetches images for a specific breed.